mictaege/doozer/README.md

 **Solution:** Use _apply()_ instead of _with()_.

 _apply()_ comes in two flavours:
-- for methods that are taking a single parameter - e.g. setters - you can pass a method-references together with a value to _apply()_
+- for methods that are taking a single parameter - e.g. setters - you can pass a method-reference together with a value to _apply()_
 - or you can get access to the builded object itself which allows yout to call every method of it's accesable API.

 ## Further thoughts